aglaszuk/Polygenic_Adaptation_Heliosperma/05_genoLike/README.md

-# Estimate genotype likelihoods and analyze genetic diversity and structure
+# Estimate genotype likelihoods and analyze genetic structure

 We used the following pipeline to estimate genotype likelihoods using ANGSD v.0.931 (Korneliussen et al. 2014).